 Lyme disease is a serious disease that is spread by the bite of infected blacklegged ticks.
 Human cases have been on the rise in Ontario since 2009.
-Between 2009 and 2017, there were seven lab-confirmed cases of Lyme disease in Perth County residents, all of which were most likely acquired outside of the County.
+In 2018, fewer than five cases of Lyme disease in local residents were reported to the Perth District Health Unit.

-Symptoms of early Lyme disease usually begin between three days to one month after being bitten by an infected tick.
+Symptoms of early Lyme disease usually begin between 3 and 32 days after being bitten by an infected tick.
+Early symptoms of Lyme disease may include: fever, headache, muscle and joint pain, fatigue and an expanding red rash (especially one that looks like a red bull’s eye).
 Prompt antibiotic treatment is effective.
-Early symptoms of Lyme disease may include: fever, headache, muscle and joint pain, fatigue and an expanding red rash (especially one that looks like a red bull’s eye).
-If left untreated, late Lyme disease symptoms may include cardiac symptoms such as heart palpitations, arthritic symptoms, extreme fatigue and general weakness, and central and peripheral nervous system disorders.
+If left untreated, late Lyme disease symptoms may include cardiac symptoms (such as heart palpitations), arthritic symptoms, extreme fatigue and general weakness, and central and peripheral nervous system disorders.

 Ticks in Perth County

 “Local surveillance shows that we do not have a large population of blacklegged ticks in Perth County,” explains Carlisle.
-In 2017, 42 ticks were submitted to the Health Unit for identification and testing – five were blacklegged ticks, and none came back positive for carrying the bacteria that causes Lyme disease.
+In 2018, 27 ticks were submitted to the Health Unit for identification and testing ̶ six were blacklegged ticks, and three came back positive for carrying the bacteria that causes Lyme disease.
 All of the identified blacklegged ticks were found on people who had visited areas outside of Perth County.

 “We still have not had a blacklegged tick submitted to us that has been found locally,” says Carlisle.
 However, infected ticks could be brought into Perth County through migrating birds and other wild animals.